 Converting Old Shirt Cuffs into Bow Ties

 Sewing and inverting the folded cuffs to conceal the edges not only finishes the tie beautifully, it also makes the edges extra stiff.
 This helps the bow ties to be even better at holding their shape.
+Unlike a sewing a looped bow tie where the top and bottom are open, these ties were sewn closed to conceal the raw edge where the cuffs were removed from the shirts.
+Optional of course, but more finished.

 To keep the project almost completely recycled, I used the button hole portion of the button plackets to make the centre slides for the bows.
 I used plackets to make a few around the neck collar bands, too.
 These bands could have been made reusing buttons to be totally recycled, but I opted for the ease and sizing flexibility of Velcro instead.
 Oli and Humphrey aren’t quite the same size.
 That makes using buttons, snaps, and other set fasteners less versatile for sharing (as well as potential changes over time).
+A little safer, too.

 How to Make a DIY Dog Bow Tie from a French Shirt Cuff